 - – it is owned and managed by one person;

-- - the sole owner all the profits, losses, debts and assets of the company;
+- – the sole trader will own all the profits, losses, debts and assets of the company;

 - – it may utilize a commercial name;